pierrejay/esp32-wifi-api-dev/README.md

-# ESP32 WiFi & API Server Libraries
+# ESP32 WiFiManager & APIServer Libraries

 This project provides a comprehensive solution for managing WiFi connections and implementing extensible communication protocols on ESP32 devices.
 It consists of two main libraries that work together seamlessly while remaining independently usable: